Death zone

 In mountaineering, the death zone refers to altitudes above which the pressure of oxygen is insufficient to sustain human life for an extended time span.
-This point is generally considered to be 8000 m, where atmospheric pressure is less than 356 mbar.
+This point is generally considered to be 8,000 m (26,246.72 ft), where atmospheric pressure is less than 356 mbar.
+Standard sea-level pressure is 1013.25 millibar.
 The concept was conceived in 1953 by Edouard Wyss-Dunant, a Swiss doctor, who called it the lethal zone.
 All 14 peaks above 8000 m (the "eight-thousanders") in the death zone are located in the Himalaya and Karakoram regions of Asia.

-Many deaths in high-altitude mountaineering have been caused by the effects of the death zone, either directly by the loss of vital functions or indirectly by poor decisions made under stress (e.g., not turning back in deteriorating conditions, or misreading the climbing route), or physical weakening leading to accidents (e.g., falls).
+Many deaths in high-altitude mountaineering have been caused by the effects of the death zone, either directly by the loss of vital functions or indirectly by poor decisions made under stress (e.g., not turning back in deteriorating conditions, or misreading the climbing route) or physical weakening leading to accidents (e.g., falls).
 An extended stay above 8000 m without a high-altitude breathing apparatus (which includes bottled oxygen) will result in deterioration of bodily functions and death.